Facel Vega

 Facel S.A. was a French manufacturer of pressed steel automobile components and, subsequently, complete automobiles of their own design.

 To intensify its World War II war effort, French subcontracting company for military aeronautics Bronzavia created a subsidiary called Facel (acronym of Forges et Ateliers de Constructions d'Eure-et-Loir) in December 1939.
 After the war, in 1945, by merging with Métallon, Facel began to make short-run special bodies, coupés or cabriolets for Simca, Ford of France, Panhard and Delahaye.
 Approximately 2,900 cars of all models were hand-built in Facel's short life.

 Unitary bodies without a chassis became general for mass-produced cars, and Facel lost its big customers.
 French niche manufacturers ceased production.
 Métallon left the partnership in 1953, and Facel set about designing and making its own complete cars using engines made by Chrysler, Volvo and Austin.
 Its first design, named Vega, was shown to the public in 1954.

 The Facellia model, introduced in 1959, was under-developed, and losses brought about by its warranty problems became impossible to recoup.
 Prior to closure, Facel had been placed under the control of Sud Aviation subsidiary SFERMA (Société Française d'Entretien et de Réparation de Matériel Aéronautique).
 Though initially successful, Facel closed its factory in October 1964.

 Business history

 Facel was founded on 20 December 1939 by Bronzavia, a French manufacturer of military aircraft, to make special components.
 Marcel Koehler (formerly of motorcycle manufacturer Koehler-Escoffier) directed Facel from 1939 to 1945.
 He gave way to Jean Daninos when he returned from the United States, summoned by Henri Feuillée, the ex-boss of Bronzavia and a large shareholder of Facel.
 Jean Daninos had begun his career with Citroen, where he assisted in the design of the Traction coupés and cabriolets.
 He moved to Morane-Saulnier, then in 1937 to Bronzavia as technical director.
 During WWII he worked in the US with General Aircraft, which was using Bronzavia patents, but he returned in 1945 and took charge of Facel.
-Daninos merged Facel with Metallon, a tie maintained until January 1953.
+Daninos merged Facel with Métallon, a tie maintained until January 1953.